hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `target_network_cidr` - (Required) The IPv4 address range, in CIDR notation, of the network to which the authorization rule applies.
 * `access_group_id` - (Optional) The ID of the Active Directory group to which the authorization rule grants access.
 * `authorize_all_groups` - (Optional) Indicates whether the authorization rule grants access to all clients.

+### `route` Argument Reference

+One of the following arguments must be supplied:

+* `description` - (Optional) A brief description of the route.
+* `destination_network_cidr` - (Required) The IPv4 address range, in CIDR notation, of the route destination.
+* `subnet_id` - (Required) The ID of the subnet through which you want to route traffic.
+The specified subnet must be an existing target network of the Client VPN endpoint.

 ## Attributes Reference